twisterdotcom/docsTest/README.md

 # docsTest
 Testing a documentation site

-This is a quick prototype of a docs site.
+This is a quick prototype of a site using [GitHub Pages](https://pages.github.com/) and [GatsbyJS](https://www.gatsbyjs.com/) to demonstrate image embeds in a page.
 You're currently located on the front page of `https://johncschuster.github.io/docsTest/`.
-The content is served using [GitHub Pages](https://pages.github.com/) and the front-end is [GatsbyJS](https://www.gatsbyjs.com/)

 The repo itself for the content can be found here:
 [`https://github.com/johncschuster/docsTest`](https://github.com/johncschuster/docsTest)